How To Fix Back Pain

 There are trainers who say you must bend your knees to "protect your back" from arching.
 But it is your own abdominal muscles that are supposed to hold your back in position.
 How could you stand up and go about your life, if the only way to "protect your back" is to keep your knees bent?
 Use this exercise to strengthen your abs at the same time as retraining standing posture.

-In a push-up position (hands and toes, not on knees).
+To learn this, start a push-up (or plank) position (hands and toes, not on knees).

 When you allow your lower back to increase inward curve,

 you are not using core muscles, you are sagging your weight onto your lower spine.